Generic Bachelor of Science in Nursing Degree

 A minimum cumulative grade point average (GPA) of 2.5 on all previous college work

-Completion of the Criminal Background Check and Drug Screening through the agency contracted with the nursing program (Print and include confirmation sheet with your application.)
+Completion of the Criminal Background Check and Drug Screening through the agency contracted with the Nursing Department.
+(Print and include confirmation sheet with your application.)

 - TEAS V nursing entrance assessment